 We ask a lot of questions about your business, your audience and your industry.
-We're not navel gazers and we don't do it for the sake of it; we do it so that we can get under the skin of your business and make well-informed decisions.
+We're not navel gazers and we don't do it for the sake of it; we do it so that we can get under the skin of your business and help you make well-informed decisions.

 Working with your mum has given clarity to my website planning and helped me to fully engage a diverse range of stakeholders in the process.